 How much do you drink?

-Alcohol checker - find out how many units of alcohol you drink per week, how many extra calories you consume and how much money you spend.
+Use the unit and calorie calculator to find out how many units of alcohol you drink per week and how many extra calories you consume.